Reflections From a Warm Climate on the Notion of Sunny Escapes

 For many travellers, Cambodia is part of a larger trip that might also take in Vietnam or Laos, and usually Thailand, with a spot of shopping in Bangkok and, at the end, the obligatory few days basking in the sun at a Thai beach resort.
 And who can blame them.

-Northern Europeans spend much of their winters in darkness, while in the UK things get dismally grey and gloomy.
+Northern Europeans spend much of their winters in darkness, while in the UK things can get dismally grey and gloomy.
 Fog, sleet and snow are winter constants.

 The only European countries to visit in winter are those on the coast on the sunny Mediterranean – Spain, Southern France, Southern Italy, and so on – places that still get cold after the sun goes down but if you can find a sheltered spot you’ll be warm enough to lie in the sun by day.